What Do Interns and Volunteers Do at the UAH Archives and Special Collections?

 We have a variety of opportunities for technical writing students, including production of finding aids and information architecture projects.
 This is a great way to put your research and writing skills to work.

 German Language Intern/Volunteer

 We have multiple projects for German speakers, including German majors who need internship credit but cannot travel to Germany.
 Interns and volunteers are needed to scan and transcribe letters and diaries written by German engineers and their family members.
-Another major project involves arrangement and description of papers from Nazi Germany's V-2 rocket program.
+Another major project involves arrangement and description of papers from Germany's World War Two V-2 rocket program.

 Digital Projects Intern/Volunteer